-Whether we’re willing to admit it or not, we’ve all experienced something that genuinely scared the living crap out of us.
-You’re probably now trying to place what it was exactly that had you trembling in fear for the very first time; if you were legitimately frightened it shouldn’t be too hard to remember.
+Whether we’re willing to admit it or not we’ve all experienced something that genuinely scared the living crap out of us.
+You’re probably now trying to place what it was exactly that had you trembling in fear for the very first time.
+If you were legitimately frightened it shouldn’t be too difficult to remember.

-Suddenly the rescue team splits (because of course they do.)
-I wasn’t aware of horror tropes at the age of twelve but I was smart enough to realize that splitting up was not a good idea; although it could have just been the fact that I didn’t necessarily want to roam around this mansion alone (my brother wasn’t always playing with me).
+Suddenly the rescue team splits (because of course they do).
+I wasn’t aware of horror tropes at the age of twelve but I was smart enough to realize that splitting up was not a good idea; although it could have just been the fact that we didn’t necessarily want to roam around this mansion alone.

-Getting space between you and an oncoming zombie or zombie-thing in order to kill them is paramount to not getting eaten alive.
-Add to that the necessity of having to weave in and out of the inventory screen to use sprays and ammo during encounters the forecast for tension never quite normalizes.
-Getting used to the game quirks and menu mastery was rather difficult at twelve, and it made every minute of the game more terrifying.
+Getting space between you and an oncoming zombie or zombie-thing in order to kill them is paramount to not getting eaten alive and progressing through certain areas in Resident Evil.
+This was something that took me quite a bit of time to get good at.
+Mastering the inventory menus and interpreting all of the games little quirks was rather difficult at twelve but it made every minute of the game more terrifying (and more rewarding).

 I recently revisited my original trip to the mansion back in August hoping to revive some memories to bake into this story.
 Fortunately, it was warm outside and the days were a bit longer.
 Since playing twenty years ago I’ve seen just about all the horror genre has to offer in all its forms—including all the subsequent Resident Evil games—and nothing comes close to my time with the first Resident Evil.
 Ascending once again from the belly of the Umbrella lab I am greeted by the Tyrant, the final boss with claws for hands that wants you dead.
 The Tyrant is scary, but he’s no door.